yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Securities: Return Cost Basis / Unrealised Gains options:
     - N/A (default):         Cost Basis is never used
-    - Rtn Cost Basis:        When selected, then the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
+    - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
-    - Rtn Unrealised Gains:  When selected, then the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
+    - Rtn Unrealised Gains:  When selected, the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.
     - Include Cash Balances: When selected then cash balances on (selected) investment accounts will be included too.